dmadunic/jhpetclinic/README.md

 This is JHipster version of the legendary Spring Petclinic application.

-Master branch contians the final version of the jhpetclinic application while specific branches exists for the various development versions.
+Master branch contains the final version of the jhpetclinic application while specific branches exists for the various development versions.

 ## Development